Susanna Centlivre: Themes and genres

 Centlivre reflected positively on England's political, economic, and juridical systems.
 Her plays were often concerned with a theme of liberty within the areas of marriage and citizenry.

 Politics

 Centlivre was sometimes a political dramatist.
-She was anti-Catholic to an extreme, as is shown by some of her play dedications, prologues and epilogues.
+She wrote anti-Catholic plays, as is shown by some of her play dedications, prologues and epilogues.
 This is especially apparent in her dedication at the beginning of The Wonder, where she expressed her strong support for the proposed Protestant succession.
 The majority of her plays eschew party political commentary, her only work with an overtly political agenda being The Gotham Election.
 Some of her more controversial epilogues, such as that of The Perplexed Lovers where she identifies the out-of-favour war hero Marlborough as the "ONE", were not spoken in the theatre, just published in the play text.

 Comedies

 Centlivre is best known for her comedies, often following the Spanish style, which is "romantic in plot and spirit, [but containing] far more of the emotions of love and jealousy than Restoration comedies."
 This type of comedy tended to focus on the romantic intrigues among a triangle of wealthy main characters (generally one young woman being fought over by two young men, one promiscuous, the other devoted).
 It often involves disguises, duels (or talk of them), and scenarios that balance emotion and farce.
 Her best-known comedies feature quick-witted female intellects to equal their male counterparts.
 Due to the widespread prejudice against women playwrights, Centlivre sometimes wrote under a pseudonym, or withheld more controversial messages.